 We are working in close collaboration with the North East Combined Authority (NECA), the Port of Tyne, local authorities, businesses, and other regional partners to ensure the best outcome for the area.

-By removing a key infrastructure barrier, the project will enable the North East to become an offshore wind supply hub with ideal access to the North Sea, contributing to national net zero targets and the Clean Power 2030 ambition.
+By removing a key infrastructure barrier, the project will enable the North East to become a key offshore wind supply hub in the UK that has ideal access to the North Sea, contributing to national net zero targets.